sintel-dev/Orion/README.md

 * text (String): Comment contents
 * created_by (String): Identifier of the user that created this Event Object
 * insert_time (DateTime): Time when this Event Object was inserted

+### Database Usage

+In order to make **Orion** interact with the database we will need to use the `OrionExplorer`, which provides all the required functionality to register and explore all the database objects, as well as load pipelines and datasets from it in order to start new dataruns and detect events.

+NOTE: Work in Progress